 Skip to main content

 For example, if you ask ChatGPT the question What is Layer 2, the answer is that Layer 2 is a concept from the computer network.
-However, if you ask a blockchain person, he answers that Layer 2 is a way to scale the original Ethereum network.
-That's the difference between the original model and the model with RAG.
+However, if you ask a blockchain person, they answer that Layer 2 is a way to scale the original Ethereum network.
+That's the difference between a generic LLM and knowledge-supplemented LLMs.

-2. Lifecycle of a user query on a RAG-based LLM application
+2. Lifecycle of a user query on a knowledge-supplemented LLM.

-• a text embedding model like all-miniLM-V2 for creating and retrieving embeddings
+• a text embedding model like nomic-embed-text for creating and retrieving embeddings.

 • a Vector DB like Qdrant for storing embeddings.